pydjangler/pydjangler/README.md

 - 💻 Computer Science student

+- 👀 Interested in any part of programming, but especially in Computer Vision

 - 👨‍💻 All of my projects are available at [https://github.com/pydjangler?tab=repositories](https://github.com/pydjangler?tab=repositories)

 - 📫 How to reach me **sushaivashov@yandex.ru**